 Back to list of our other Master Chocolate Programs

 Julio Fernández Amón (on the right above) of Sibu Chocolate is eager to share local insight on his country’s past and present with signature humor and sincerity.

 For Julio and his partner George Soriano, starting a chocolate business that features only organically grown cacao from Costa Rica became his way of helping protect the natural world, as well as a way to spark new interest in a growing industry for his home country.
 He also hopes his business will highlight the importance of cacao to Mesoamerican cultures throughout the ages.

 Today, they have the only chocolate business in the country that features chocolate made from fine organic Costa Rican cacao from a single plantation.

-Steve De Vries opened De Vries Chocolate with a tag line of “one hundred years behind the times” in 2005 after six years of studying chocolate – for three years as an intense hobby and three years full time after selling his glass company.
+Steve De Vries opened De Vries Chocolate with a tag line of “one hundred years behind the times” in 2005 after six years of studying chocolate – for three years as an intense hobby and three years full time.

 Steve is intimately involved in the whole process of chocolate making, from working directly with growers to being hands-on with the manufacturing process using all antique equipment.
 He has learned that with chocolate, changes in production processes can mean major improvements in flavor.

 He produces both bulk chocolate for use by chefs, candy makers and chocolatiers as well as consulting for many different chocolate makers around the globe.